wgoedeck/IMDb-web-scraper/README.md

 and the next movie in the Criterion Channel's list is examined.
 There are a few error-trapping lines in the **selection_choice()** function since anomalies can occur now and then.
 The movie title, year of release, movie ID, and rating are then appended to the movies specifications list.

+Recently, movie ratings for all movies submitted to the IMDB site would not return, so I reiterated the process for movies with no return rating.
+I loop through seven times now, breaking out of the loop when all the ratings return.

 Next, the movie results are formatted and output to a file, with the function **output_ratings(movies_specs_list, filename)**, *filename* specifies the destination to write to.
 For the *British noir* example, the output is:

       Movie (Year)                             Rating